 Smoked Thanksgiving Turkey

-This smoked turkey recipe is perfect if you’re looking for something other than a traditional oven-roasted turkey for your holidays.
+This smoked turkey recipe is perfect if you’re looking for something other than a traditional turkey!
 It’s filled with lemons and herbs and coated with garlic herb butter and then it’s smoked until perfectly brown and crispy on the outside with incredible flavor that you just can’t get from the oven!

 Thawing Your Turkey